 1. Conduct regular one-on-one meetings

 One-on-one meetings don’t only exist for managers to lead performance reviews or give difficult feedback.
-If team leads use them too sparingly and solely to address major issues, they run the risk of their reports disliking the meeting experience.
-But individual coaching is central to what managers do, and when done right, it can help build trust and psychological safety among employees in addition to guiding them along their career paths.
+If team leads use them too sparingly and solely to address major issues, they run the risk of their reports disliking the meeting experience altogether.

-- Come up with action steps: At the end of your meeting, create a list of short- and long-term strategies your report can implement next.
+- Come up with action steps — At the end of your meeting, create a list of short- and long-term strategies your report can implement next.
 Use the SMART goals framework to ensure they’re specific, measurable, attainable, relevant, and time-bound.

 🤝 Make your 1:1s collaborative and agenda-driven